scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## draft-dekater-scion-controlplane-15
 {:numbered="false"}

-- Wording polish following ISE Editor's feedback
+- Wording polish following ISE Editor's feedback.
+- Reduce use of passive tense and clarify subject (e.g. an AS --> An AS operator)
 - ISD and AS numbers: clarify that identifiers in public ranges must be unique
 - Remove redundant section 1.7.
 Resistance to partitioning
 - Section 1.7.
 Communication Protocol: Clarify DNS resolution is not needed